yashiro1899/hasloop/README.md

 ### Reverse the list

-O(n) time complexity  If you reverse the list, and remember the inital node, you will know that there is a cycle if you get back to the first node.
+O(n) time complexity  If you reverse the list, and remember the initial node, you will know that there is a cycle if you get back to the first node.
 While efficient, this solution changes the list.
 Reversing the list twice would put the list back in its initial state, however this solution is not appropriate for multi-threaded applications.
 In some cases there may not be a way to modify nodes.
 Since changing the nodes is not needed to get the answer, this solution is not recommended.

 ```javascript
 hasloop = function (head) {